varabyte/kotter/README.md

 `ConcurrentScopedData` plus extension methods ensured that we were using the same tools as users.

 So go forth, and extend Kotter!

+### 🧪 Testing

+Kotter includes a separate library that provides useful testing utilities, called `kotter-test-support`.
+You can review the [Gradle section▲](#-gradle) from earlier to see how to include it in your project.

+The library comes with its [own README](kotterx/kotter-test-support/README.md) which goes into more detail about how to write Kotter unit tests.

 ### 🧵 Thread Affinity